 The outburst was typical of Killian's reaction to adversity.
 When things were going well, Killian was a valuable member of the team, but when things went sour, Killian was often at the center of a storm.
 For example, when young Ty Cobb played his first full season with Detroit in 1906, Killian joined other veterans in hazing the sensitive and high-strung rookie.
 It was Killian and his good friend, left fielder Matty McIntyre, who locked Cobb out of the shower during spring training in Augusta, infuriating the young Georgian and setting the stage for a season filled with in-fighting.
 Describing the Tigers' 1906 season, historian Marc Okkonen wrote that the team was "beset by injuries, dissension, and a visible absence of spirit... something had to give for 1907."

 In the first of a series of post-season disappointments, manager Hughie Jennings chose to use the sore-armed Killian out of the bullpen in the 1907 Fall Classic.
 In Game 3 against the Cubs in Chicago's West Side Park, Killian relieved Siever (since reacquired by Detroit) with the Tigers trailing 4-0.
 He pitched four innings of one-run ball and did not get a decision.
-The Cubs defeated the Tigers in five games.
+The Cubs defeated the Tigers in five games (the first game ended in a tie).
 After the Series, with a loser's share of $1,892 now in his pocket, Killian married Lottie McAzee, a flower girl at Detroit's Hotel Brunswick.

-In 1908 the Tigers battled Chicago and Cleveland for the AL flag.
+In 1908 the Tigers battled Chicago and Cleveland for the AL flag down to the very last day of the season.
 Entering the season-ending three-game series in Chicago against the White Sox, Detroit held a 1½ game lead over the Naps and a 2 ½ game margin over the Sox.
 Killian started the first game, as more than 22,000 fans swarmed into South Side Park to see the contest.
 Uncharacteristically wild, Killian allowed three runs in the first without surrendering a hit, but settled down to mow down the Sox.
 Unfortunately, as had happened before in his career, Killian received little offensive support.
 Chicago's Doc White stymied the Tigers, and despite allowing just one hit, Killian lost the game, 3-1.
 Nonetheless, Detroit won the final game of the series to earn its second straight flag.
 Killian started Game 1 of the 1908 World Series but was roughed up by the Cubs, surrendering four runs in less than three innings.
 It was his last World Series appearance as the Tigers were once again beaten by the Cubs in five games.

 The 1909 season was bittersweet for Killian, who didn't join the rotation until May due to an unidentified arm injury.
 The ailment limited Killian to 19 starts for the season, but when he did pitch he was very effective, posting a 1.71 ERA and three shutouts to go along with 11 victories.
 In September, perhaps because he was well rested due to the injury, Detroit manager Hughie Jennings relied heavily on Killian's left arm as the Tigers once again made a push for the pennant.
 After "Twilight Ed" lost yet another hard-luck game (to Walter Johnson, 2-0), the Tigers held a 2 ½ game lead on Philadelphia.
 With less than a week left in the season, Jennings started Killian in the first game of a doubleheader against Boston.
 Killian took a no-hitter into the eighth inning before allowing a single, eventually winning the game 5-0.
 Twenty minutes after that game ended, Jennings ran Killian out to the mound again to pitch the second game.
 The lefty again shackled Boston, winning the game 8-3 and effectively securing the pennant for the Tigers.